btconroy/basic_rest_api/README.md

 - Bootstrap version 5.0

 ## Why would anyone do this?
-Well, to put it simply, I feel it best to know how far I can go with what I know and learn how to make better choices when coding.
+Well, to put it simply, some people like chocolate, others like vanilla.
 Using JS without any libraries is the best way to do this.

-Plus, in the years that I have been programming, I've never went this length to know my limitations.
-And, clearly, this project has demonstrated where I need to perfect my coding skills.
+Plus, I like vanilla...
+JavaScript.

 ## Note:
-This is a basic REST API, which means I am only going as far as making it a CRUD application.
+This is a basic REST API, which means it's a CRUD application.
 No more, no less.